 Handling large-scale redundancies (Acas)

-Factsheet from the Chartered Institute of Personnel and Development (CIPD) focusing on the legal position, managing redundancy and survivor care.
-Registration is required to read the full factsheet.
+Factsheet from the Chartered Institute of Personnel and Development (CIPD) focusing on the legal position, managing redundancy, the costs of redundancy and redundancy payments, and staff counselling.

 Can't find what you are looking for?